deepinv/deepinv/README.rst

 Citation
 --------
-If you use DeepInverse in your research, please cite the following paper (available in `arXiv <https://arxiv.org/abs/2505.20160>`_):
+If you use DeepInverse in your research, please cite the following paper (available on `arXiv <https://arxiv.org/abs/2505.20160>`_):

 .. code-block:: bash